omni-network/omni/docs/site/docs/protocol/xmessages/xmsg.md

 - The Portal contract converts the `xcall` into an `XMsg` and emits the corresponding `XMsg` event. `XMsg` events are defined in Solidity as:

     ```solidity
-    event XMsg (
+    event XMsg(
-      address SourceMsgSender     // Sender on source chain, set to msg.Sender
+      uint64 indexed destChainId,   // Destination chain ID
-      uint256 XStreamOffset       // Monotonically incremented offset of XMsg in the XStream
+      uint64 indexed streamOffset,  // Offset of XMsg in the XStream
-      uint256 DestChainID         // Target chain ID as per https://chainlist.org/
+      address sender,               // Address of the sender
-      address DestAddress         // Target/To address to "call" on destination chain
+      address to,                   // Address of the recipient
-      bytes   Data                // Data to provide to "call" on destination chain
+      bytes data,                   // ABI encoded calldata
-      uint256 DestGasLimit        // Gas limit to use for "call" on destination chain
+      uint64 gasLimit               // Gas limit for the call on the destination chain
-    )
+    );
     ```

 ### 4. Validator `XMsg` Packaging